hossein-moghadami/hossein-moghadami.github.io/_pages/about.md

 ---
-layout: about
+llayout: About
-title: about
+permalink: /about/
-permalink: /
+title: About
 nav: true
 nav_order: 1
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle: blank

 profile:
   align: right